Texting and Driving Can Cause Serious Injuries

 - Texting and driving causes accidents resulting in nearly 390,000 injuries each year.

 - One out of every four accidents in the United States happens because someone was texting and driving.

 - Texting while driving is the most dangerous activity of all cell phone-related tasks.

 With these frightening numbers, you would expect that people would refrain from texting and driving.
 But, unfortunately, people still text while driving and put themselves and others in harm's way.

-If you have sustained severe injuries from an accident that happened because the driver was texting and driving, please reach out to the Fletcher Law Office.
+If you have sustained severe injuries from an accident that happened because the driver was texting and driving, please reach out to a knowledgeable car accident lawyer at the Fletcher Law Office.
 We will be glad to provide you with legal help regarding your case.

 Distracted driving: What is it?

 Simply put, distracted driving is when a driver is not paying full attention to the road, and it happens in three significant ways.

 - Visual distractions that take a driver's eyes off the road, such as looking at a GPS, checking your hair in the rearview mirror, looking at kids in the backseat, or glancing at your phone.

 - Manual distractions cause a driver to take their hands off the wheel for a few seconds, such as eating, smoking, or reaching for an object.